The Godhead (Trinity)

 The Holy Spirit, the third Person of the blessed Godhead, was in the world before God’s work of redemption was accomplished in his Son.
 Upon the completion of redemption, He was sent from the Father to those who believe in Him.
 He now works in this world to convict men of sin and to grant them repentance and faith in the Gospel.
-The Holy Spirit unites believers to Jesus Christ in faith, brings about the new birth, and dwells within through regenerate.
+The Holy Spirit unites believers to Jesus Christ in faith, brings about the new birth, and dwells within through regeneration.
 He comes to glorify the Son by making real to the Church all that God the Father accomplished through His Son in redemption.
 He is the “Spirit of truth” by which He leads the Church into a right understanding and application of the truth of God’s word and the realities of redemption.
 He gives spiritual gifts to the church for the common good of all believers.
 He is fully God as is the Father and the Son.

 Holy Scripture (the Bible)

 All of the 39 books of the Old Testament and 27 books of the New comprise “God’s Word Written”.
 The Bible is the infallible record of God’s self-disclosure to man and came directly from God (II Timothy 3:16-17).
 Being given by God, the Scriptures are fully and verbally inspired (God-breathed).
 Therefore, in its original form, the Bible is totally and completely without error.
 The Scriptures contain the complete will of God for all things pertaining to life and godliness.
 All believers are exhorted to diligently study the Scriptures and apply them to their lives.
 They are totally sufficient and must not be added to, superseded, or changed by later tradition, extra-biblical revelation, or worldly wisdom.
 Every doctrinal formulation, whether of creed, confession, or theology, must be put to the test of the full counsel of God in Holy Scripture.